l7mp/learning-go/99-labs/05-resilience/README.md

 ## Retry

-Easily, trying to apply an operation to a downstream dependency in an infinite loop, like `splitdim` attempting desperately to talk to `kvstore` in the above, will not work when the downstream dependency fails.
+Easily, trying to apply an operation to a downstream dependency in an infinite loop, like `splitdim` attempting desperately to talk to `kvstore`, will not work when the downstream dependency fails.
 A straightforward solution to make our web app *resilient* to such downstream failures is to control the *retry* process: say, we could resend the failing query a certain (small) number of times in the hope that one of the attempts will succeed, and give up and report a failure only after that.
 Meanwhile, we have to make sure that we do not worsen the situation by, say, causing a "retry storm".

 Below, we will substitute the failure-prone infinite loop with a configurable retry policy.
 But before that, an important fact worth remaking at this point.